jessicarush/javascript-notes/events.md

 [W3Schools HTML Dom Events](https://www.w3schools.com/jsref/dom_obj_event.asp)

 **UI Events**
-load - page has finished loading
+load - page has finished loading - fires on the window and document object
-unload - page is unloading (usually because a new page is requested)
+unload - page is unloading (usually because a new page is requested) - fires on the body element node
 error - browser encounters a JavaScript error or missing asset
 resize - window has been resized
-scroll - user has scrolled up or down
+scroll - user has scrolled up or down - this can relate to the entire page or a specific element on the page

 **Keyboard Events**
 keydown - user presses a key (repeats while key is pressed)